mkearney/data-scribers/content/post/2018-03-16-getting-global-fishing-watch-d.md

   - jsmayorgacom
 ---

-Now we are all set to start querying and analyzing Global Fishing Watch’s data.
-There are a couple of approaches to do this and whichever you use depends primarily on: 1) your experience with SQL, 2) how much you dislike SQL, and 3) how much you use R notebooks as opposed to classic R[... <i class="fas fa-external-link-alt"></i>](http://jsmayorga.com/post/getting-global-fishing-watch-from-google-bigquery-using-r/)
+Now we are all set to start querying and analyzing Global Fishing Watch’s data[... <i class="fas fa-external-link-alt"></i>](http://jsmayorga.com/post/getting-global-fishing-watch-from-google-bigquery-using-r/)